mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Apache Passenger Module Installation and Setup.md

     sudo chown sysop:www-readwrite /var/www/sandbox.local/site

-With that done, let’s create the simple Ruby application.
+With that done, let’s create the simple Ruby application starting with the Ruby config file.

 #### Create the `config.ru` file.